Introduction

 Of course the PCE cannot be more pure than Scripture in Heaven or the autographs.
 Of course the PCE can be completely correct without denying or being against other levels of manifestations of Scripture.

-It is completely unfair, like comparing apples and oranges, to just the purity of an edition with the purity of a version.
+It is completely unfair, like comparing apples and oranges, to mix the purity of an edition with the purity of a version.
 What needs to be understood is that a version needs a pure edition to represent it.
 The purity of a version is presented correct in an edition.
 Yet the concepts remain separate, dealing with a version in a textual critical way is entirely different to dealing with typesetting in a orthographic and copy-editorial way.
-They relate in both being able to be present or not.
+These separate classes or levels of purity relate in both being able to be present in any copy of Scripture or not.

 Purity as a continuum